Arbaclofen placarbil

 Arbaclofen placarbil (/ɑːrˈbækloʊfɛn pləˈkɑːrbɪl/ ar-BAK-loh-fen-_-plə-KAR-bil, also known as XP19986) is a prodrug of R-baclofen.
 Arbaclofen placarbil possesses more favorable pharmacokinetic profile than baclofen, with less fluctuations in plasma drug levels.
 It was being developed as a potential treatment for patients with GERD and spasticity due to multiple sclerosis; however, in May 2013 XenoPort announced the termination of development because of unsuccessful results in phase III clinical trials.

 It is being developed as an addiction medicine to treat alcoholism.
-It is also studied as a potential therapeutic for some autistic subjects.
+It is also studied as a potential therapy for some autistic subjects.